 The 12 category winners advanced to a Best in Show competition involving all nine judges.
 We decided on the champion after another round of blind tasting and a lively discussion.

 If conventional wisdom dictates that blogging exists under a “publish or perish” imperative similar to academia — that you have to keep up a steady stream of content to keep people coming back — then I guess my unplanned five-month hiatus could be viewed as a mortal blow to Original Levity.

 Luckily for me, I didn’t start Original Levity for the conventional reasons, like making money via advertising or clicks.
-While I certainly view the blog as a way of keeping my personal brand out there after leaving daily journalism a few years ago, my main purpose from the beginning was to create an outlet for my beer-related brain droppings outside of regular contributions to publications like Avenue Edmonton.
+While I certainly view the website as a way of keeping my personal brand out there after leaving daily journalism a few years ago, my main purpose from the beginning was to create an outlet for my beer-related brain droppings outside of regular contributions to publications like Avenue Edmonton.

 The simplest explanation for my absence is that life has been busy over the past few months.
 But on a deeper level, I was wrestling with my motivation and something more existential: I have spent my entire adult life writing for a living.
 Coming home from work to sit down in front of a screen and write some more was starting to feel, well, a lot like work.
 And I’ve been struggling with that.

 I’ve recently started putting together a couple of new posts, but it didn’t feel right to come back after five months and act like I never went away.
 While mulling over what to say, I came across a blog post that articulated many of the things I had been feeling, titled The Modern Trap of Turning Hobbies Into Hustles.

 Sometimes, being a good writer means stepping aside and recognizing when someone has said something better than you ever could — and that was the case when I read this passage: “It’s OK to love a hobby the same way you’d love a pet; for its ability to enrich your life without any expectation that it will help you pay the rent.”